 Tracking button clicks in Google Tag Manager helps analyse user interactions.
 By enabling click variables, setting up triggers, and linking them to Google Analytics, you collect valuable data.
 Testing ensures accuracy, while GTM tracker extensions improve performance.

+Proper tracking helps optimise user experience, boost engagement, and improve conversions.
+Keep your setup organised and avoid duplicate tracking for precise results.
 By taking these measures, you can make sure that your website gathers accurate data, which can enhance performance and help you make better judgments.